-The 7-S framework was introduced in 1980; later in 1982 the model was shown to the general public in the bestseller “In Search of Excellence” by Tom Peters and Robert Waterman.Ten years late in 1992 David Norton and Robert Kaplan published an article in the Harvard Business Review introducing their “Balanced Scorecard.”
+The 7-S framework was introduced in 1980; later in 1982, the model was shown to the general public in the bestseller “In Search of Excellence” by Tom Peters and Robert Waterman.Ten years late, in 1992, David Norton and Robert Kaplan published an article in the Harvard Business Review introducing their “Balanced Scorecard.”

 I believe that the BSC is not only fully consistent with the 7-S framework, but that it can also enhance it in use.

 Robert Kaplan in “How the Balanced Scorecard complements the McKinsey 7-S model” 1

-The history of 7-S Framework
+A History of 7-S Framework

-One of the authors of the 7-S framework, a well-known business guru Tom Peters, shares the history of the business concept in his “Brief History of the 7-S (“McKinsey 7-S”) Model” .
+One of the authors of the 7-S framework, a well-known business guru Tom Peters, shares the history of the business concept in his “Brief History of the 7-S (“McKinsey 7-S”) Model” 2.

-The concept was introduced in 1980 in the article “Structure Is Not Organization” published in Business Horizons.
+The concept was introduced in 1980 in the article “Structure Is Not Organization” 3 published in Business Horizons.
 The article addressed organizational effectiveness issues.
 Co-authors of Tom Peters were Julien R. Phillips and Robert H. Waterman (all worked at that time in the San Francisco office of McKinsey & Company).

 The article starts with a simple statement:

 The picture of the thing is not the thing… An organizational structure is not an organization.

-Companies failed to execute their strategy and the research done by Tom Peters, and later by his colleagues, were about finding other drivers of success, and alternatives to structural design.
+Later, Tom Peters explains in the “Brief History of the 7-S Model” : “McKinsey’s arsenal mostly consisted of strategy and, secondarily, structure.”Companies failed to execute their strategy and the research done by Tom Peters, and later by his colleagues was about finding other drivers of success and alternatives to structural design.

-7-S of the framework
+7-S of the Framework

 - Shared Values

-“Hard” and “Soft” drivers of success
+“Hard” and “Soft” Drivers of Success

-In his article Tom Peters captures the power of 7-S concept in 6 words:
+In his article , Tom Peters captures the power of 7-S concept in 6 words: